snap-school/rsnap/README.md

 * run `rake bower:install`

 * copy `.env.example` to `.env` and configure them if needed.
+	*  This is needed if you use an AWS S3 bucket
+	*  The SECRET_KEY_BASE is generated using "RAILS_ENV='environment' rake secret" where 'environment' is production or development depending on the environment used

 * run `rake db:create db:migrate`
 	* This will create the database.